adhoc-dev/sale/helpdesk_solutions/README.rst

 =================

 #.
 Add new object call solutions and adds a m2o field from tickets to solutions.
 #.
-Add to the stages of the tasks and tickets, a Boolean field to require the description solution.
+Add to the stages of the tasks and tickets, a Boolean field to require a description in the solution tab if the ticket has a customer assigned.

 Installation
 ============